Ismail821/usb_hub/README.md

     - Contains all the RTL and Design related files
 - verif
     - scoreboard
         - Contains the scoreboard and coverage releated files needed for the checker and data verification part for the IP.
-    - sequence
+    - seqs
         - Has the sequences that should be extended from the uvc's sequence class for having more customizatation on the testcases.
-    - testbench
+    - tb
         - Contains the main testbench top file where the port connections are made and also contains the environment & vsequencer files.
     - testcases
         - Contains the various number of testcases which is needed and creation of the appropriate sequences
     - usb_uvc